-I mentioned above that you can find an air purifier as an accessory for the xTool M1.
+I mentioned above that you can find a smoke purifier as an accessory for the xTool M1.
+The smoke purifier acts as a more powerful exhaust fan and filter and is used when you cannot vent outdoors.
 Other functionality accessories include air assist (reduces scorch marks on wood cutting and engraving) along with the riser base and honeycomb tray.
 The riser base encloses your laser box when you remove the base plate to process larger or taller items.
 It helps keep the smoke and exhaust inside the box to vent.
 The honeycomb replaces the triangle prisms, both are used to allow airflow around your material to reduce scorch marks and burns.

-The most notable feature-based accessories are rotary tools. is the RA2 Rotary Tool for engraving cylindrical objects!
+The most notable feature-based accessory is the Rotary Attachment.
+The RA2 Pro Rotary Tool for engraving cylindrical objects!
 I was lucky enough to receive an RA2 Pro and will be testing it out shortly and will update this post with a link.
-The RA2 can engrave rings, tumblers, rolling pins, baseballs, and more!
+The RA2 Pro has a roller system for engraving cylinders along with a chuck, sphere, and ring rotary system that can engrave rings, tumblers, rolling pins, baseballs, and more!
 Neither the Glowforge nor a Cricut/Silhouette can handle curved and cylindrical objects so I feel like this just opens a new ballpark!

 ADDITIONAL SUPPLIES NEEDED:

 There are a few more supplies you will need that will help with operation and maintenance of the M1